prashant-andani/AR-Alphabets/README.md

 for ex: You can create local server with python.  "python -m SimpleHTTPServer 8000"

 ### Prerequisites
-An AR marker to scan
+An AR marker to scan.
+For better experience.
+[Print marker](https://github.com/prashant-andani/AR-Alphabets-words/blob/master/assets/pattern-letterG.png?raw=true)
-for better experience, print the marker.
-[Link to the Marker](https://github.com/prashant-andani/AR-Alphabets-words/blob/master/assets/pattern-letterG.png?raw=true)

 ### 3D models displaying for each Alphabets.